 5.2 Option Exercise Price.
-Each option shall state the option exercise price, which shall be determined by the Administrator; provided, however, that (i) the exercise price of any Incentive Option shall not be less than the fair market value of the Stock, as determined by the Administrator, on the date of grant of such option, (ii) the exercise price of any option granted to any person who owns more than 10% of the total combined voting power of all classes of the Company's stock, as determined by the Administrator, on the date of grant of such option, and (iii) the exercise price of any Non-Qualified Option shall not be less than 85% of the fair market value of the Stock, as determined by the Administrator, on the date of grant of such option, and (iii) the exercise price of any Non-Qualified Option shall not be less than 85% of the fair market value of the Stock, as determined by the Administrator, on the date of the price of the common stock declines below the price at which the option is granted, the Administrator shall have the discretion and authority to cancel, reduce, or otherwise modify the price of any unexercised option, including, but not limited to, a regrant of the option at a new price more commensurate with the fair market value of the stock, in each case without approval of the affected optionee or any other person provided, however, that the Administrator must receive the approval of the Board of Directors before any action is taken in accordance with this provision.
+Each option shall state the option exercise price, which shall be determined by the Administrator; provided, however, that (i) the exercise price of any Incentive Option shall not be less than the fair market value of the Stock, as determined by the Administrator, on the date of grant of such option, (ii) the exercise price of any option granted to any person who owns more than 10% of the total combined voting power of all classes of the Company's stock, as determined for purposes of Section 422 of the Code, shall not be less than 110% of the fair market value of the Stock, as determined by the Administrator, on the date of grant of such option, and (iii) the exercise price of any Non-Qualified Option shall not be less than 85% of the fair market value of the Stock, as determined by the Administrator, on the date of grant of such option.
+In the event that the fair market value of the price of the common stock declines below the price at which the option is granted, the Administrator shall have the discretion and authority to cancel, reduce, or otherwise modify the price of any unexercised option, including, but not limited to, a regrant of the option at a new price more commensurate with the fair market value of the stock, in each case without approval of the affected optionee or any other person provided, however, that the Administrator must receive the approval of the Board of Directors before any action is taken in accordance with this provision.